seehuhn/go-pdf/examples/font-types/NOTES.md

 The CFF data embedded in the OpenType font is not allowed to be CID-keyed, *i.e.* the CFF font must not contain a `ROS` operator.
-Usually, `Encoding` is omitted from the font dictionary, and the mapping from character codes to glyph names is described by the "builtin encoding" of the OpenType font.
+Usually, `Encoding` is omitted from the font dictionary, and the mapping from character codes to glyphs is described by the "builtin encoding" of the OpenType font.

 There seems little reason to use this font type, since the CFF font data can be embedded directly without the OpenType wrapper.